gnmearacaun/rpios-wayfirewm-config/README.md

 sudo mv interception-tools/udevmon.yaml /etc/interception/udevmon.d/
 sudo systemctl enable --now udevmon.service
 ```
-- There's a slight lag after typing `s`, noticeable if you're using an sdcard.
-If you don't want `s2arrows` anymore, copy over `udevmon-without-s2arrows.yaml` instead, and restart the service.
+- There's a slight lag after typing `s`, more noticeable if you're using an sdcard.
+You need to get used to pausing after typing `s`.
+If the trade-off isn't worth it and you don't want `s2arrows` anymore, copy over `udevmon-without-s2arrows.yaml` instead, and restart the service.

 The following command increases our shortcuts priority.